-The March/April 2017 issue of Antique Power magazine is available on newsstands and should be in subscriber mailboxes soon.
+The March/April 2017 issue of Antique Power magazine will be available in subscriber mailboxes and on newsstands soon.
 Our cover tractor is a 1912 Big Four 30 owned by Kenny Kass.
 I enjoyed researching and writing about the history of the Big Four tractors and Kass' model.

 The Big Four earned its name from the big, 4-cylinder engine that powered it.
 The Big Four 30's engine had a 6.5x8-inch bore and stroke and produced 30 drawbar horsepower and 60 horsepower at the belt.
 Capable of pulling several implements at a time, this prairie tractor was ideal for large farming operations.

 - Jared Weaver's Family Heirloom - Restoring a 1955 Allis-Chalmers WD-45 to pass on to the next generation (Karen O'Brien; Al Rogers)

 - Big, Red, and Bouncy - Why was the Massy-Harris 744D a commercial failure?
 (Peter Henshaw)

 - A California Hi-Crop - Ron Morris' 1942 John Deere HNH is a rare variant of the Model H. (Candace Brown)

 - A Family Farmall - George Schmidt keeps his grandfather's 1957 Farmall 350 in the family.
 (Ray Hoffman)

 - The Last Detail - David Potter finishes his 1930 Allis-Chalmers scale model.
 (Brad Bowling)